searx/searx/docs/admin/filtron.rst

 it is advised to limit the number of requests processed by searx.

 An application firewall, filtron_ solves exactly this problem.
-Filtron is just a middleware between your web server (nginx, apache, ...) and searx.
+Filtron is just a middleware between your web server (nginx, apache, ...) and searx, we describe such infratructures in chapter: :ref:`architecture`.

 filtron & go